ggoodman/nostalgie/docs/tutorials/Getting Started.md

 Your app will be scaffolded in the `my-app` directory and is ready to go.

-You can alternatively provide custom template using the Degit compatible path https://github.com/Rich-Harris/degit#usage:
+You can alternatively provide custom template using the [Degit compatible](https://github.com/Rich-Harris/degit#usage) specifier:

 ```sh
 npx create-nostalgie-app my-app --template account/repo/path#branch